 - Personal interview with one of our staff

 Mentoring is a two-year commitment and requires an estimated two hours a week.

 Interested in becoming a mentor?
-Sign up for an upcoming mentor training on February 25th from 9:00am – 12:00 pm or email Susan Trianfo for more information.
+Sign up for our upcoming mentor training on August 18th from 9:30am – 1:00 pm or email Susan Trianfo for more information.

 Host an Event — host a golf outing, have a human trafficking awareness event in your home, ask your church or book club to donate money or items to Freedom a la Cart.
 Email Susan Trianfo for more information.

 Ordering box lunches or catering service from Freedom a la Cart helps to create awareness of the human trafficking issue and gives our women more hours in the kitchen.
 Please consider Freedom a la Cart for your next event or small group gathering!
 Check out our catering menu or call (614) 992-3252.

 Be an Abolitionist

 Educate yourself and others about human trafficking and the issues surrounding it.
 A few of the organizations that provide training opportunities are:

 - Central Ohio Rescue and Restore Coalition (CORRC): At their News & Resources page you can find other learning opportunities.

 - Ohio Human Trafficking Task Force: The Ohio Human Trafficking Task Force has created messaging and visuals designed for use in Ohio schools to educate and raise awareness.
 They also have a very insightful 50-minute 1 CE hour Combatting Human Trafficking training video.